Propaganda for Japanese-American internment: Newspapers

 A weekly publication, The Argus (Seattle), outlined several issues through editorial and opinion pieces.
 The newspaper took a pro-internment stance and in 1942 wrote, "If the innocent are interned with the guilty, it will not be a very serious matter.
 If any Japs are allowed to remain at large in this country, it might spell the greatest disaster in history" (Argus, February 14, 1942, p.
 1).

-TheWest Seattle Herald weekly newspaper came out as pro-evacuation of Japanese residing in the U.S. two months after the attack on Pearl Harbor.
+The West Seattle Herald weekly newspaper came out as pro-evacuation of Japanese residing in the U.S. two months after the attack on Pearl Harbor.
 On February 26, 1942, the front page read, "Complete evacuation of aliens--a common sense move--why delay?" and "GET 'EM OUT!" on page 7 of the newspaper (West Seattle Herald, February 26, 1942, p.
 7).

 Not all Seattle publications shed the internment in a positive light,The Bainbridge Island Review released statements showing where they stood.

 The Bainbridge Review, which was located on Bainbridge Island near Washington state, was the first place in which the U.S. military evacuated all civilians of Japanese descent.
 This publication was the first to shed the internment in a negative light and became the only newspaper in this area to oppose internment in their editorials.
 In the editorial, they stated "..There is danger of a blind, wild, hysterical hatred of all persons who can trace ancestry to Japan…who can say that the big majority of our Japanese Americans are not loyal…their record bespeaks nothing but loyalty: their sons are in our army…it [the Review] will not dispute the federal government if it, in its considered wisdom, calls for the removal of all Japanese.
 Such orders… will be based on necessity and not hatred."
 It stressed that Japanese Americans were citizens and deserved to be trusted as being loyal to the U.S.